Website Architecture: Organizing Site Structure for Indexing

 Monitor and Audit Regularly

-Use tools like Google Search Console to identify indexing errors or crawl issues.
+Indexing mistakes and crawl issues can be checked through Google Search Console for search engines.
 Periodic audits ensure your site remains optimized as it grows.

 Common Challenges in Website Architecture